Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 Use Tac Armory UI inventory images
 Different layout so there's more space for the soldier's inventory list Hide shortcut when removing a soldier from squad

+KNOWN ISSUES
+When using vanilla squad select, the EQUIP LOADOUT shortcut will remain on screen even after the soldier is removed from that slot.